 Bananas are one of the most popular fruits around the world.
 But can dogs eat bananas, and are bananas safe for dogs to consume?
+What are the health benefits of bananas for dogs, and are there any side effects?
+Let's take a closer look at this well-known fruit and what it has in store for dogs.

 What are bananas?

-Bananas are grown in many countries with warm climate, but they are native to Southeast Asia and belong to a plant group of Musa.
+The banana is a vitamin-rich fruit and they are grown in many countries with warm climate, but they are native to Southeast Asia and belong to a plant group of Musa.

 Bananas contain many vital nutrients such as potassium, magnesium, and Vitamins B6 and C. This superfood has been studied extensively and provides health benefits such as lower blood pressure, increased potassium intake, bone growth, and nutrient absorption.